 The newly appended section 2810.3 stated three main requirements:

-1) When a labor contractor provides temporary workers to a host employer, the latter must share all civil liability and legal responsibility with the former for the payment of wages as well as any failure to provide workers’ compensation coverage (required by Section 3700).
+1. When a labour contractor provides temporary workers to a host employer, the latter must share all civil liability and legal responsibility with the former for the payment of wages as well as any failure to provide workers’ compensation coverage (required by Section 3700).

-2) A client company or employer cannot pass off any legal responsibilities or liabilities under the California/OSHA provisions to a labor contractor with respect to the workers provided by the labor contractor.
+2. A client company or employer cannot pass off any legal responsibilities or liabilities under the California/OSHA provisions to a labor contractor concerning the workers provided by the labour contractor.

-3) As and when a state enforcement agency demands relevant information to ensure compliance with applicable state laws, an employer or a labor contractor is bound to provide it to the concerned agency or department.
+3. As and when a state enforcement agency demands relevant information to ensure compliance with applicable state laws, an employer or a labour contractor is bound to provide it to the concerned agency or department.

-There are numerous exceptions to this law regarding the type of employer, number of employees, nature of the industry, etc. Therefore, it is advisable to consult an experienced employment law attorney before arriving on any conclusions.
+There are numerous exceptions to this law, regarding the type of employer, number of employees, the nature of the industry, etc. Therefore, it is advisable to consult an experienced employment law attorney before arriving at any conclusions.

 A temporary worker in California may qualify for workers’ compensation if he or she gets injured on the job.
 In most cases, it does not matter who or what caused the injury.
 Your ‘temporary’ employer is likely to be legally bound to pay for medical expenses arising out of workplace injuries or illnesses related to work.

-Both primary (staffing agencies or labor contractors) and secondary (client companies) employers in California are required by law to take necessary steps to safeguard temporary employees from workplace accidents.
+Both primary (staffing agencies or labour contractors) and secondary (client companies) employers in California are required by law to take necessary steps to safeguard temporary employees from workplace accidents.

 Since they need to comply with California’s Department of Occupational Safety and Health (OSHA) regulations, both primary and secondary employers should follow a functional Injury and Illness Prevention Plan (IIPP).